jcduss/subsonic-mods-jcduss/README.md

 This mod is based on version 4.6 of the subsonic webapp.

-You will find a deployable subsonic.war file under dist/.
+You will find a deployable subsonic.war file under dist/ or in the downloads section.

 # Compatibility